10. 28 Days (2000)

 7. Miss Congeniality (2000)

-Congeniality did nearly $225 million at the box office and is one of Bullock’s best comedies.
+Congeniality did nearly $225 million at the box office and is one of the movie star’s best comedies.
 The writing team of Marc Lawrence, Katie Ford, and Caryn Lucas create an unforgettable federal officer.

 Going undercover, FBI Agent Gracie Hart enters the Miss United States pageant to catch a serial killer.
 Nope, this is not farfetched at all.
-But Bullock pulls it off brilliantly.
+But she pulls it off brilliantly.

 “I’m glad you enjoyed it.
 Now if you’ll excuse me, I have to go unscrew my smile!”